oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 These scripts can be helpful when scripting the life cycle of a WebLogic Server domain.
 For information on how to start, stop, restart, and scale WebLogic Server instances in your domain, see [Domain Life Cycle](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/domain-lifecycle).

-#### Scripts to start and stop a Managed Server
+#### Scripts to start and stop a WebLogic Server
-The `startServer.sh` script starts a Managed Server either by increasing the `spec.clusters[<cluster-name>].replicas` value for the Managed Server's cluster by `1` or by updating the `spec.managedServers[<server-name>].serverStartPolicy` attribute of the domain resource or both as necessary.
+The `startServer.sh` script starts a WebLogic Server in a domain.
+For clustered Managed Servers, either it increases the `spec.clusters[<cluster-name>].replicas` value for the Managed Server's cluster by `1` or updates the `spec.managedServers[<server-name>].serverStartPolicy` attribute of the domain resource or both as necessary.
+For the Administration Server, it updates the value of the `spec.adminServer.serverStartPolicy` attribute of the domain resource.
+For non-clustered Managed Servers, it updates the `spec.managedServers[<server-name>].serverStartPolicy` attribute of the domain resource.
 The script provides an option to keep the `spec.clusters[<cluster-name>].replicas` value constant for clustered servers.
 See the script `usage` information by using the `-h` option.

 Use the following command to start the server either by increasing the replica count or by updating the server start policy:
 ```shell